 Issue Date: March 17, 2014 | Web Date: March 12, 2014

 >>> CPPA Membership Information

-Times change and so must we!
-Your Board of Trustees has recently voted to change our by-laws with respect to membership qualifications.
-The idea is to make membership available to a broader range of professionals in our industries, thereby increasing the networking opportunities and improving the membership experience.
+Membership Guidelines.
+Last year your Board of Trustees voted to change our by-laws with respect to membership qualifications.
+The idea was to make membership available to a broader range of professionals in our industries, thereby increasing the networking opportunities and improving the membership experience.

 If you are interested in joining the ChemPharma® Professional Association we encourage you to learn more about our organization and how to join by visiting: http://www.chempharma.net/.

 To be eligible to be a member of ChemPharma® Professional Association (CPPA), the following new requirements apply: